-For this review, we’ll cover the full Topolino’s Terrace character breakfast experience.
-Below, I’ll add a few photos and thoughts about the restaurant’s atmosphere, menu, entree items, and allergy friendly menu.
+For this review, we’ll specifically look at the full Topolino’s Terrace character breakfast experience.
+Below, I’ll add a few photos and thoughts about the restaurant’s atmosphere, menu, entree items, and allergy-friendly menu.

 Lastly, I’ll add a few fun photos of the characters and rooftop views from Topolino’s.
 Let’s get started!

 Topolino’s Terrace is located on the top floor of Disney’s Riviera Resort.
 The new Riviera Resort is stunning and definitely worth a visit over to enjoy a meal.